Amlyze/api-integration-documentation/Soap/leads/leads.md

             <ns2:ErrorDescription>Bad Request</ns2:ErrorDescription>
         </ns2:Result>
 ```

 ------

 ## Minimalistic request

-The Minimalistic request example below shows the minimum required fields to successfully create a customer.
-Other fields may be optionally included, as specified in the API documentation which that can be found [*here*](fields.md).
+The Minimalistic request example below shows the minimum required fields to successfully create a lead.
+Other fields may be optionally included, as specified in the API documentation.